Continuous-Time Distributed Dynamic Programming for Networked Multi-Agent Markov Decision Processes

 \begin{problem}[Distributed value evaluation problem] The goal of each agent $i$ is to find the value function of the centralized reward $r=(r_1+\cdots+ r_N)/N$, where only the local reward $r_i$ is given to each agent, and parameters can be shared with its neighbors over communication network represented by the graph $\cal G$. \end{problem}

+We also note that we can also consider the following scenario: there are $N$ agents behave in $N$ copies of identical and independent environments, and each agent $i$ observes the current state $s$ in its own environment, executes an action $a \in {\cal A}$ according to the policy $\pi$, and it causes the state $s\in {\cal S}$ to transit to $s' \in {\cal S}$ with probability $P(s,a,s')$ in each independent environment.
+Then, the agent receives the local reward $r_i(s,a,s')$.

-In this paper, we assume that each agent does not have access to rewards of the other agents.
-For instance, there exists no centralized coordinator; thereby each agent does not know the rewards of other agents.
-On the other hand, we suppose that each agent know only the parameters of adjacent agents, assuming that the agents can communication each other.
-Without each agent knowing the full reward algorithm of the group, our algorithm leads to the same result as each agent getting average rewards of the group.
+In this paper, we assume that each agent does not have access to the rewards of the other agents.
+For instance, there is no centralized coordinator; thus, each agent is unaware of the rewards of other agents.
+On the other hand, we suppose that each agent knows only the parameters of adjacent agents over the network graph, assuming that the agents can communicate with each other.
+Without each agent knowing the full reward algorithm of the group, our algorithm produces the same result as if each agent were receiving the average rewards of the group.